 In international proceedings, Katherine represents clients in cases concerning child abduction, child relocation, temporary removal and access rights under the Hague Convention 1996.

-M v F & SM (Human Fertilisation and Embryology Act 2008) EWHC 2176 (Fam) (23 August 2017)
+M v F & SM (Human Fertilisation and Embryology Act 2008) EWHC 2176 (Fam)

 Katherine Duncan, instructed by Mills and Reeve, acted for the second respondent in the application for a parental order in relation to a child born as a result of a gestational surrogacy arrangement between the applicant and her former partner, where the child was born to a surrogate mother.
-Wardship continues until the law changes to permit applications for parental orders by a single applicant.
+Wardship continued until the law changes to permit applications for parental orders by a single applicant.